Trump blasts NASA plans for moon return, despite his own policy

 Building a rocket in a garage to take on SpaceX and Blue Origin: Gilmour Space Technologies is a plucky startup in the new space race.

-Discuss: Trump blasts NASA plans for moon return on Twitter, despite own policy
+Discuss: Trump tweet blasts NASA plans for moon return, despite his own policy

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.